mayank26saxena/lazygit/README.md

 Eg : <code> python lazy_git.py /home/mayank/Desktop/LazyGit LazyGit </code>

 # Motivation
-Pushing code from local repository to upstream was a tedious task.
+Pushing code from a local repository to an upstream was a tedious task.
 I've developed this script to make the whole process easier and less time consuming.

 # Screenshots